![]() |

 In 2005, O'Brien won The Texas Chapter of the Wildlife Society's Land Stewardship Award.
 O'Brien works to enhance the ranch for wildlife.
 The ranch abounds in game and hunting is terrific.

 Charles Goodnight helped Alfred Rowe get started in Donley County after Rowe worked on the JA for a short period.
 Many of the great cowboys worked at both the JA and the RO.
-The connection between the two ranches remains with O'Brien being the managing partner of the JA.
-The connection has now been expanded to include the XL ranch.
-Jeremy Hawkins, who is foreman of the XL, was raised on the JA.
-Also, Andrew Bivins, is one of the owners of both the JA and the XL.
+The connection between the two ranches remains as O'Brien is a managing partner of the JA.
+The connection has now been expanded to include the Circle, XL and Turkey Track ranches.
+Jeremy Hawkins was brought up on the JA, now is foreman of the XL.
+His brother Jeremy also was brought up on the JA and now works at the XL.
+Also, Andrew Bivins is one of the owners of both the XL and JA.

 Early morning cowboys ride along the Salt Fork.